Your browser is not optimized for viewing this website.

 Credit: Non-Credit or 1.0 Undergraduate Credit (See Below)

 Learn to explore new possibilities and paint more intuitively under the guidance of artist/critic/mentor KassemAmoudi.
 Work from personal subject matter (objects, images, emotions, or ideas) to find your own visual language, informed by examples from contemporary and modern art.
 Examine how to use concepts of color, harmony, focal point, space, and mark-making as powerful tools of personal expression.
-Open painting is heavily supported by critiques and advice from the instructor as he works one-on-one with each student to guide them in their personal style and goals.
+Instruction is geared toward open painting time supported by critiques and advice from the instructor as he works one-on-one with students to guide them in their personal style and goals.
 This course is excellent for students pursuing abstract or nonobjective imagery, seeking knowledgeable feedback and a focused community painting environment.
 Painting experience recommended.

 Optional: This course is available for 1.0 undergraduate credit for $595.
 Select credit option with price adjustment when registering.